Cat in the Wall (2019) film review.

-In many ways, the refreshing and observing Cat in the Wall film by Mina Mileva and Vesela Kazakova would have been served better by a Cat in the Property title; At times trying to make its own mind which narrative path to follow, it still registers a sense of loss for communal dreams of co-habitation in a London area ready to welcome Brexit.
+In many ways, the refreshing and observing Cat in the Wall film by Mina Mileva and Vesela Kazakova would have been served better by a Cat in the Property title; At times, trying to make up its own mind which narrative path to follow, it still registers a sense of loss for communal dreams of cohabitation in a London area ready to welcome Brexit.

 The film focus is Irina (Irina Atanasova) an energetic, irritable but still common-sense minded Bulgarian in London.
-IIrina owns her own flat in South Eastern London, in a building that was probably the result of post-WWII social welfare benefit politics (but now it seems to have been left to its own devices).
+Irina owns her own flat in South-Eastern London, in a building that was probably the result of post-WWII social welfare benefit politics (but now it seems to have been left to its own devices).
 Irina has many artistic projects that won't really materialize, and a night bar job to feed her 5-year-old son Jodo (Orlin Asenov).
-Her historian brother Vladimir (Angel Genov), a rather dreamy character but a delight to be with kids, lives with her in a perennial search for a work.
+Her historian brother Vladimir (Angel Genov), a rather dreamy character but a delight to be with kids, lives with her in a perpetual search for work.

 Exercising a less firm hand over the amount of drama the film really wants to allow, Cat in the Wall still purrs with genuine affection and attracts your attention.
 It is a blue-tinged story of people who would really like to get along with each other, if they had the understanding, education or opportunity -but apparently they can't.